Allem Alby

-Allem Alby (Arabic : علم قلبي), is a studio album by Amr Diab, and was released on 4 February 2003.
+Allem Alby (عَلِّم قلبي, /arz/) is a studio album by Amr Diab, and was released on 4 February 2003.
 It contains 13 tracks, including the hit of the album "Ana Ayesh."

 Commercial performance

-Allem Alby album sales reached +750,000 copies, although it did not reach the number of sales of the previous album Aktar Wahed, but it left a great imprint in Arabic music in terms of the great development in musical arrangements and melodies.
-It contains a variety of musical genres, including hip-hop, R&B, pop and rock.
+Allem Alby album sales reached over 750,000 copies.
+Although the album did not reach the number of sales of Diab's previous album Aktar Wahed, it left an imprint in Arabic music for its musical arrangements and melodies.
+The album contains a variety of musical genres, including hip-hop, R&B, pop and rock.

 Singles

 "Ana Ayesh" which was track number 2 was chosen to be the lead single for the album.
 The music video for the single was directed by Stuart Gosling.
 It was aired with the release of the Alam El Phan new Channel Mazzika.